Ramadan 2026: The Month of Healing- 70,000 Divine Gifts await you

 The Prophet ﷺ said: "Whoever rejoices at the arrival of Ramadan, Allah will protect them from the grief of the Day of Judgment."

-• Allah protects the joyful believer from the fears and sorrows of the Hereafter.
+Allah protects the believer’s serenity from the sorrows of the Hereafter.

 Reference: Faizan-e-Sunnat, p.
 1198